Physio For Lower Back Pain

 Where does Lower Back Pain Come From?

-Pain in the lower back can be triggered by a multitude of issues, such as your working posture, poor muscle strength and endurance, structural issues of the spine, or technical problems when walking or running.
-Back pain can also have its origins in the hips, knees, ankles and feet.
-Referred pain is common as well, so you may have a lower back issue that is actually felt in your foot or down the back of your leg.
+Pain in the lower back can be triggered by a multitude of issues, such as poor working posture, poor muscle strength and endurance, structural issues of the spine, or technical problems when walking or running.
+Back pain can also originate in the hips, knees, ankles, and feet.
+Referred pain is also common, so you may have a lower back issue that is felt in your foot or down the back of your leg.

 How Can Physiotherapy Help Lower Back Pain?

 Lower back pain, while painful and incapacitating, is often fairly simple to treat.
-The structure of the hip and lower back is complex however, so it is important to see an expert early in order to properly address the unique origin of your pain and prevent it from worsening over time.
+However, the structure of the hip and lower back is complex, so it is important to see an expert early to properly address the unique origin of your pain and prevent it from worsening over time.

-Physiotherapists have a number of tools to assess back pain, and treatments can range from targeted active exercises and stretches to hot and cold packs and even electrical stimulation.
+Physiotherapists have several tools for assessing back pain, and treatments can range from targeted active exercises and stretches to hot and cold packs and even electrical stimulation.

 The Life Force Physiotherapy Approach to Treating Lower Back Pain